fx-planet/lwks-fx-bundle/README.md

 Use of these effects is simple:

 1. Copy the FX file(s) that you need to your computer.
 Anywhere will do as long as you know where to find them..
-2. Launch Lightworks, open a project, then open the Effects panel.
-In "Flexible" mode there's a button in your timeline, in "Fixed" mode you must select the VFX tab.
+2. Launch Lightworks, open a project, then open the Effects panel by clicking the F9 key.
 3. Select the orange "+" symbol, and right click in the window displaying the Lightworks effects.
 4. From the drop down menu that appears choose "Create template from .FX file..".
 5. In the top left of the window that appears click on "Places" and navigate to the folder in which you stored the FX file.